bolek42/bolek42.github.io/sec/iota.md

 <!--
 # PoC
 The repository  [bolek42/iotaWayBack](https://github.com/bolek42/iotaWayBack.git) implements a basic PoC for the problems above.
-After using traverse.py to download the tangle parse_and_store.py can be used to export the transactions to a sqlite database.
+After using traverse.py to download the tangle parse_and_store.py can be used to export the transactions to an SQLite database.
 The whole process can take several hours to complete.

 ```